mabulgu/mabulgu/README.md

 I am a Principal Software Engineer at Red Hat and co-organizer of Software Craftsmanship Turkey community.

-Here are some links from me:
+Here are some important links that you can follow:

 - 🗣️ Talks: https://www.systemcraftsman.com/talks/
 - 🎥 YouTube channel: https://www.youtube.com/@SystemCraftsman